-NOTE : Northwest-Shoals Community College reserves the right to remove from the program any
+NOTE: Northwest-Shoals Community College reserves the right to remove from the program any

-1. Meet general and unconditional admission and progression requirements for NW-SCC and the EMS program
+- 1. Meet general and unconditional admission and progression requirements for NW-SCC and the EMS program - 2.
+Successfully complete the program: - a.

-- a.
 Within one year of initial entry for the EMT program (otherwise all EMT courses must be repeated) - b.
 Within one year of initial entry for the Advanced EMT program (otherwise all EMT courses must be repeated) - c.
-Within two years of initial entry for the Paramedic program (otherwise all Paramedic courses must be repeated)

-4. Have Director of previous EMS program provide a letter of good standing in previous EMS program.

-6. Provide clinical documentation (example: FISDAP or data on a signed EMS Program letterhead of previous institution) for consideration
+Within two years of initial entry for the Paramedic program (otherwise all Paramedic courses must be repeated) - 3.
+Be a student in good standing with the previous institution(s) - 4.
+Have Director of previous EMS program provide a letter of good standing in previous EMS program. - 5.
+Complete skill validation requirements - 6.
+Provide clinical documentation (example: FISDAP or data on a signed EMS Program letterhead of previous institution) for consideration - 7.
+Be accepted by all clinical agencies for clinical experiences